AVSystem/Anjay-lite/doc/sphinx/source/FirmwareUpdateTutorial/FU-Introduction.rst

 - Update Result Resource (/5/0/5) — stores the result of the last download or update attempt.

-Anjay Lite’s Firmware Update API handles the protocol logic behind the state machine.
+Anjay Lite's Firmware Update API handles the protocol logic behind the state machine.
 As a developer, you only need to implement the I/O operations, verification, and firmware application logic.